 - increase their confidence because they have access to information and can pass it on to others.

 Being a good listener is similar to having good manners.
 It's a quality that doesn't seem to be a social requirement any longer, but if you practice it, it sets you apart from the crowd and makes others gravitate toward you.

-If you'd like to sharpen your skills, here's how to be a good listener:
+If you'd like to sharpen your listening skills, here's how to be a good listener:

 1. Remove or avoid distractions.

 If you are going to converse with someone (or several people), then take a moment to anticipate possible distractions and remove them.
 Turn off your cell phone and put it away.
 Turn your computer off or turn off the sound so you can't hear emails and notifications coming in.
 Turn off the TV, radio, or any other device that could be distracting.

 If someone needs to speak to you, and you're in the middle of a project or task, either ask them to wait until you're done or stop what you're doing to listen.
 Multi-tasking doesn't allow for good listening.